 Healthy food and beverages are a growing trend.
 More and more producers join this trend by adding diet variations of their products to their portfolios.
 And even as a wine lover, you can find a version of your favorite beverage that allegedly is healthier than regular wine: non-alcoholic wine.

-Non-alcoholic wine is wine from which the alcohol has been removed.
-It undergoes the same production process as regular wine with one additional step to extract the alcohol.
+Non-alcoholic wine is a wine from which the alcohol has been removed.
+It undergoes the same production process as regular wine, with one additional step to extract the alcohol.

 Winelovers and retailers also refer to non-alcoholic wine as alcohol-free or dealcoholized wine.
 In this article, we will discuss how alcoholic wine is made, how it tastes, and what its advantages over regular wine are.